-Out of the heartland of America, a spectacular tradition of celebrating extraordinary sportsmanship has been established.
+Out of the heartland of America, a unique and important tradition of celebrating extraordinary sportsmanship has been established.
 Since 2005, the nation’s best sports have come together in St. Louis for the Musial Awards, the most important awards in sports.

-Named for Baseball Hall of Famer Stan Musial, the Musial Awards honor the year’s greatest moments of sportsmanship and the biggest names in sports who embody class and character.
+Named for Baseball Hall of Famer Stan Musial, the Musial Awards recognize the year’s greatest moments of sportsmanship and honor those in sports who embody class and character.

-Recipients of the Musial Award include golf legend Arnold Palmer; Olympian Jackie Joyner-Kersee; Baseball Hall of Famers Joe Torre, Cal Ripken Jr., and Jim Thome; Olympic gymnastics legends Bart Conner and Nadia Comaneci; Loyola University Basketball Chaplain Sister Jean Dolores Schmidt; women’s basketball star Tamika Catchings; NASCAR driver Carl Edwards; Olympic distance runner Abbey D’Agostino; U.S. tennis player Jack Sock; Little League World Series sensation Mo’ne Davis; sportscaster Ernie Johnson; and many others recognized for extraordinary displays of sportsmanship that represent the best in sports and humanity.
+Recipients of the Musial Award include golf legend Arnold Palmer; “The Great One” Wayne Gretzky; Olympian Jackie Joyner-Kersee; Baseball Hall of Famers Hank Aaron, Joe Torre, Cal Ripken Jr., and Jim Thome; Olympic gymnastics legends Bart Conner and Nadia Comaneci; Basketball Hall of Famer Tamika Catchings; NASCAR driver Bubba Wallace; Major League Baseball MVP Bryce Harper; Loyola University Basketball Chaplain Sister Jean Dolores Schmidt; pro tennis player Madison Keys; Super Bowl champion Laurent Duvernay-Tardif; Little League World Series sensation Mo’ne Davis; Olympic distance runner Abbey D’Agostino; sportscaster Ernie Johnson; Scripps National Spelling Bee champion Zaila Avant-garde; and many others recognized for extraordinary displays of sportsmanship that represent the best in sports and humanity.

 This one-of-a-kind national event takes place annually the Saturday before Thanksgiving at the historic 3,000-seat Stifel Theatre in Downtown St. Louis.
-The show is produced by the St. Louis Sports Commission and the National Sportsmanship Foundation, a 501c3 nonprofit organization.
-In addition to keeping alive the legacy of Stan The Man, the mission of the Musial Awards is to encourage kindness, integrity and civility in sports and society – and to inspire people across the nation to be good sports.
+The show is produced by the St. Louis Sports Commission and the National Sportsmanship Foundation, a charitable nonprofit organization.
+In addition to keeping Stan The Man’s legacy alive, the mission of the Musial Awards is to encourage kindness, integrity and civility in sports and society – and to inspire people across the nation to be good sports.

 The roots of the Musial Awards go back to 1999 when the Citizenship Through Sports Alliance launched an awards program recognizing character in sport.
 In 2005, the event moved to St. Louis.
 A year later it was renamed the National Sportsmanship Awards.
 In 2012, with the blessing of the Musial family, organizers announced the event and its awards would be named in honor of the St. Louis hero and Cardinals legend – one of the greatest players in baseball history and the ultimate good sport.
 Defined by class, excellence, humility and generosity, Stan Musial personified sportsmanship.
 It’s fitting that the award recognizing extraordinary sportsmanship is named in his honor.